 Big Qualicum River Regional Trail

 Starting at the Big Qualicum Hatchery, this 10 km trail follows the hatchery service road the length of the river.
-This is a prime spot for wildlife (bears) especially in the Fall.
+This is a prime spot for wildlife (bears), especially in the Fall.
 So please be mindful of that while walking with your dog.

 Lighthouse Country Regional Trail

 This trail has both a North and South loop.
-The North loop provides approximately 2 km of easy walking, while the South loop provides over 2.5 km of wheelchair accessible trails.
-The accessible South loop parking lot is located at the end of Lioness Blvd (off Lions Way, off Hwy 19A) in downtown Qualicum Bay.
-The North loop parking lot is located on McColl Rd in Bowser, one block inland from Hwy 19A.
+The North loop provides approximately 2 km of easy walking, while the South loop provides over 2.5 km of wheelchair-accessible trails.
+The accessible South Loop parking lot is located at the end of Lioness Blvd (off Lions Way, off Hwy 19A) in downtown Qualicum Bay.
+The North Loop parking lot is located on McColl Rd in Bowser, one block inland from Hwy 19A.

 To save this article for future use, please use this image on Pinterest: